sovware/directorist/readme.txt

 * Added a currency setting for displaying price
 * Added a currency setting for accepting payments
 * Added Extra information about a listing on the user dashboard
-* Added a new style of featured listings and they appear on top of other listings on search result page and all listings page
+* Added a new Update - Appsero client lib e of featured listings and they appear on top of other listings on search result page and all listings page
 * Change Location value of a listing on all listings and search result page to location category with a link to their respective archive
 * Made a few missing strings translatable
 * Added New Columns on listings list page in the backend